top of page

 Why implement the ISO 50001 standard within your company?

 The advantages of ISO 50001 certification for a company are numerous.
-The application of the ISO 50001 energy management model first allows for a reduction in energy costs of around 20%, according to a study by Afnor.
-Moreover, carbon emissions from secondary sector companies can be reduced by 30%, facilitating the achievement of ambitious CSR objectives.
-A clear energy efficiency policy also helps rally employees around strong values and involves them in a sustainable energy management strategy.
+Implementing the ISO 50001 energy management model can lead to a reduction in energy costs of around 20%, according to a study by Afnor.
+Additionally, carbon emissions from secondary sector companies can be reduced by up to 30%, facilitating the achievement of ambitious CSR objectives.

 How to implement the ISO 50001 standard?

 To obtain ISO 50001 certification, the company must have the implementation of its energy management system attested by an independent auditor.
 The request must be made to an accredited organization such as Afnor, Bureau Veritas, or Ecocert.
-The certification process involves four main steps:

 • An initial assessment to outline the scope of the audit and raise the company's awareness of the certification issues, sometimes including a site visit.